KestronProgramming/Stewbot/README.md

 Make sure to `npm install` @discordjs/builders, @inworld/nodejs-sdk, @vitalets/google-translate-api, canvas, discord.js, and fs.
 You will also need to run `node launchCommands.js` before you start the bot, which will automatically fill commands.json.
 Then simply use either run.bat or run.sh depending on your system, or just node index.js.

-## I found a command, but there's nothing in the code for it
-There is currently a treasure hunt within the bot going on!
-This is being run via a second smaller script.
-It will not be made available so as to preserve the hunt aspect.
-Once the hunt is over, this treasure hunt file will be provided.
-All bot functions still adhere to the [Privacy Policy](https://stewbot.kestron.software/privacy).
-You should join the hunt and see what you can uncover.